Mission, Majors, and Objectives

 Sport Administration- is a cross-divisional concentration (sport, physical education, business administration and communication arts).
 Students who graduate with a sport administration degree are qualified to seek employment in a variety of sport-related opportunities such as: YMCA, camps, fitness centers, clubs, industrial recreational programs, sport facilities management, sport retailing and sports information directing both in the United States and globally.

-Health and Wellness Major- Health and Wellness applies the theoretical background of the concepts of health as a “resource for everyday life, not the objective of living(WHO-FIC).”
+Health and Fullness Major- Health and Fullness applies the theoretical background of the concepts of health as a “resource for everyday life, not the objective of living(WHO-FIC).”
 This concentration emphasizes the spiritual, social, physical, emotional, environmental, and intellectual aspects of wellness.
 Graduates will look forward to employment opportunities in community and public health, wellness programs, fitness centers, corporate wellness programs.

-A major in Exercise and Sport Science with a concentration in Sport Administration and Health and Wellness provides knowledge and competence to:
+A major in Exercise and Sport Science with a concentration in Sport Administration and Health and Fullness provides knowledge and competence to:

 - Culture: Identify and understand the internal and external factors that shape sport in a culture.
 Sensitivity to community and cultural norms.